wechaty/wechaty/README.md

 ## Message Class

-All wechat messages will be encaped as a Message.
+All wechat messages will be encapsulated as a Message.

 `Message` is `Sayable`

 ### Message.from(contact?: Contact|string): Contact

-get the sender from message, or set it.
+get the sender from a message, or set it.

 ### Message.to(contact?: Contact|Room|string): Contact|Room